dm8tbr/instantspot/README.md

   - with text message (sms)
   - with skype
   - with facebook(is there a working transport?)
+ - accept other forms of location
+  - any XEP that would allow to retrieve remote location?
  - move from remote json queries to locally stored and updated TLE
  - add support for arbitrary objects found in TLE file
  - add search in TLE objects